 ☞ Argentina entry requirements: Canadian, American, Australian and UK citizens are granted 90 days visa free.
 The reciprocity fee for Canadians has been removed.

 Another adventure-lover’s dream destination.
 Go trekking in the pristine Torres del Paine National Park, drive through the Atacama Desert, dance the night away in Santiago, hike volcanoes and chill out in the Lake District, spend some time in edgy Valparaiso and gawk at the bizarre head sculptures on Easter Island.
-We spent 2 weeks living in Valparaiso in an Airbnb and liked the bohemian vibe there.
+We spent 2 weeks living in Valparaiso in an apartment (that is no longer listed but was a lot like this one) and liked the bohemian vibe there.
 Santiago is more modern and clean-shaven.

 ☞ Chile entry requirements: Canadian, American, Australian and UK citizens are granted 90 days visa free.
 However, Australian citizens must pay a $117 fee if arriving by air at the Santiago airport.